dapr/docs/daprdocs/content/en/operations/components/pluggable-components/pluggable-components-discovery.md

 <img src="/images/grpc-components.png" width=50%>

-While Dapr's built-in components come [ready to be used out of the box](https://github.com/dapr/components-contrib/blob/master/docs/developing-component.md), pluggable components require a few setup steps before they can be used with Dapr.
+While Dapr's built-in components come [are included with the runtime](https://github.com/dapr/components-contrib/blob/master/docs/developing-component.md), pluggable components require a few setup steps before they can be used with Dapr.

 1. Pluggable components need to be started and ready to take requests _before_ Dapr itself is started.
-2. The [Unix Domain Socket][uds] file used used for the pluggable component communication need to be made accessible to both Dapr and pluggable component.
+2. The [Unix Domain Socket][uds] file used for the pluggable component communication need to be made accessible to both Dapr and pluggable component.

-Dapr does not interfere with orchestrating components containers creation and deployment.
-This is your domain, and it will be different depending on how Dapr and your components are run:
+Dapr does not launch any pluggable components processes or containers.
+This is something that you need to do, and it will be different depending on how Dapr and your components are run:

-- In standalone mode, as processes or containers, or
+- In self-hosted mode as processes or containers.
 - In Kubernetes, as containers.

-This will also change the mechanisms available to share [Unix Domain Socket][uds] files between Dapr and pluggable components.
+This also changes the approach to share [Unix Domain Socket][uds] files between Dapr and pluggable components.

 {{% alert title="Note" color="primary" %}}
 As a prerequisite the running operating system must supports Unix Domain Sockets, any UNIX or UNIX-like system (Mac, Linux, or for local development [WSL](https://learn.microsoft.com/en-us/windows/wsl/install) for Windows users) should be sufficient.